nasa/cumulus/docs/deployment/README.md

 ---

-## Configure the PostgreSQL database
+## Configure the PostgreSQL Database

 Cumulus requires a PostgreSQL 10.2 compatible database cluster deployed to AWS.
 We suggest utilizing [RDS](https://docs.aws.amazon.com/rds/index.html).
 For further guidance about what type of RDS database to use, please [see the guide on choosing and configuring your RDS database](./choosing_configuring_rds.md).